nalvarez508/cpe400/README.md

 Lastly, if there has been a lost packet, the for loop takes one step back to the previous router it ran for, increments `lostPackets` and resets the `lost` flag to false.
 Or, if there is more than one packet left, step the for loop back as well but decremement the number of packets left.

 The for loop exits and the travel time and number of lost packets are outputted.

+# Functionality of the protocol

+# Important Novel Protocol/functionality

+# Results and Analysis of the Results